QuantumKeyUYU/zilant-prime-core/docs/THREATS.rst

 - **A1 – Insider developer**: contributor with repository access who may inject malicious code.
 - **A2 – Compromised CI/CD**: attacker gaining control over the automation pipeline.
-- **A3 – Stolen credentials**: leaked Vault or cosign keys used outside the organisation.
+- **A3 – Stolen cosign keys**: leaked signing material or Vault tokens used outside the organisation.
 - **A4 – Malicious dependency**: third‑party package or tool shipping vulnerable code.
 - **A5 – Tampering user**: someone modifying artefacts or logs after build.